joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/step2-tmpl-file.md

 You can read how Joomla implements namespacing in the [namespaces](../../../general-concepts/namespaces/index.md) section.

-In particular the [mapping from Joomla fully-qualified name to source file](../../../general-concepts/namespaces/joomla-namespace-prefixes.md) enables to find quickly the source of any Joomla class, for example \Joomla\CMS\Helper\ModuleHelper is found in libraries/src/Helper/ModuleHelper.php.
+In particular the [mapping from Joomla fully-qualified name to source file](../../../general-concepts/namespaces/joomla-namespace-prefixes.md) enables us to find quickly the source of any Joomla class.
+For example \Joomla\CMS\Helper\ModuleHelper is found in libraries/src/Helper/ModuleHelper.php.

 ## Manifest file update